TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 Effectively, Noise Schedules are variations of the same Sampler's algorithm.

-`native`, `exponential` and `polyexponential` are *mostly* the same, with Polyexponential being the most similar to `native` in its output. `karras` leads to very different generations on the same seed.
+For V4, `Karras` is the default noise scheduler. `native`, `exponential` and `polyexponential` are *mostly* comparable to each other, with minute differences.

 ## The limits of Guidance

-Guidance is nice and all, but V2 and **especially V3** work best at a narrow band of scale.
-V2 works well from 3 to 11, while V3 works best at 2-6.
+Guidance is nice and all, but V2 and **especially V3 and V4** work best at a narrow band of scale.
+V2 works well from 3 to 11, while V3 and V4 works best at 2-6.

 Guidance is much stronger on V3 because it uses a different base model, which is more reactive than V2.

 Higher scale leads to stronger contrast, stronger outlines, and all around stronger "bounding" of elements.
 This can also cause some elements to overpower others more readily.
 This is why low scale is considered more "painterly", because noise is resolved more loosely, which leads to the aesthetic "blurriness" of mediums like watercolor, oil paint, etc.

+Addtionally, with multiple character prompts, higher scale may be preferable.

 To allow for a stronger Prompt Guidance without having those issues, the advanced setting **Prompt Guidance Rescale** attempts to compensate for them, but this will result in a blurrier output.
 You can always use image 2 image to refine the picture once you feel the base is good enough.

 Much like Negative Prompt Guidance, you should adjust Rescale in very small increments starting from 1.
+Start in increments of 0.1 or 0.2 with the same seed, and decide what you prefer from there.

 ## SMEA

 SMEA is an application of Euler Ancestral sampling, but instead of being applied once per generation, it is applied iteratively, per step.
 This can result in increased image quality, and is especially useful at **larger resolutions than the base resolutions**.
+SMEA is used for V1-V3 models, and V4 uses its own solution independently, meaning it does not require it.

 SMEA requires considerably more compute (and its Dynamic version even moreso), so it will lead to **increased Anlas costs**.
 The other issue is that generating with SMEA with the same seed will lead to very different results than without, so you cannot try and find a good base cheaply, then regenerate it with SMEA.